 When booting Linux on z/VM or in LPAR mode with a zipl interactive boot menu on a DASD boot device, you can display the menu and specify kernel parameters as you select a boot configuration.
-See "Example for a DASD menu configuration on z/VM" on page 103 and "Example for a DASD menu configuration (LPAR)" on page 94 for details.
+For more information, see "DASD menu configuration example for z/VM" on page 111 and "DASD menu configuration example for LPAR" on page 98.